Employees matter, so get them engaged

-A 1998 McKinsey & Co. study titled "The War for Talent" reported that a shortage of skilled employees was an emerging trend.
-Employees want trust, enrichment, responsibility, community, and contribution.
+A popular study by McKinsey & Co. titled "The War for Talent" reported that a shortage of skilled employees was an emerging trend.
+Employees want to trust, enrichment, responsibility, community, and contribution.
 If they don’t feel valued, respected, or equipped to do their job effectively, they move on.
 The age of the empowered employee is here.
 We must change how we engage with them or be prepared to lose them.

-When thinking about your company’s engagement strategy, consider these three things:
+When thinking about your engagement strategy, consider these three things:

 TechnologyIt's about enablement.
 Allow employees to work the way they're accustomed to.
 Permit them to use the technologies they use in their personal lives.
 Make your digital workplace fun and easy to use.

 CultureIt has to be organic.
 You need to find ways to help your employees become invested in and attuned to your company’s mission.
 Culture cannot be forced, and it should align with your company’s core values.
 It's what makes your company successful.

 CommunicationsIt relies on effective communications.
 Open lines of communication and visibility are key in creating an engaged workforce.
 We're living in a digital world, so we're not bound by physical walls, cubes, or desks anymore.
 We rely on effective communication channels to engage and get work done.